Anatomy of the External Ear

 Muscles of the Pinna

 - Extrinsic Muscles (three in number): These include the anterior, superior, and posterior auricular muscles.
-They pass from the scalp or skull to the auricle and play a role in positioning of the auricle.
+They pass from the scalp or skull to the auricle and play a role in positioning the auricle.

 - Intrinsic Muscles (six in number): These muscles pass between the cartilaginous parts of the auricle and can change the shape of the auricle.
 However, they are small, inconsistent, and generally have no useful function.

+Innervation.
 The facial nerve innervates both groups of muscles.

 Blood Supply of the Pinna